Yuzhe-Fu/FractalCloud/README.md

 ```

 ### 3. Notes
-> Our provided `install.sh` is a simplified version of those from [PointNeXt](https://github.com/guochengqian/PointNeXt), with minimal dependencies tailored for FractalCloud.
+> 1. Our provided `install.sh` is a simplified version of those from [PointNeXt](https://github.com/guochengqian/PointNeXt), with minimal dependencies tailored for FractalCloud.
 If you need the full functionality of the original repo (e.g., running PointTransformer), please refer to [PointNeXt](https://guochengqian.github.io/PointNeXt/).
+> 2. Minor accuracy variations may occur across different GPU architectures (e.g., PN++_CLA_fractal: 90.56% on TITAN vs. 90.64% on RTX 3090).
+These differences stem from GPU-dependent numerical behavior and do not affect the overall conclusions.
+All paper results were obtained on TITAN GPUs for consistency.
+> 3. The recursive algorithmic framework of the Fractal method implemented in `/openpoints/models/layers/{subsample.py, upsampling.py, group.py}` is **hardware-friendly and reusable in accelerator simulators**.
+To integrate this framework into your hardware simulation environment, one only needs to replace the existing CUDA wrappers with corresponding hardware simulation functions, while keeping the recursive structure unchanged.

 ## Citation
 If you use this library, please kindly acknowledge our work: